Amlyze/api-integration-documentation/Rest/customer/INDIVIDUAL/INDIVIDUAL_FIelds.md

 			<td> String </td>
 			<td> false </td>
 			<td> REG74121101 </td>
-			<td>National code or national identification number of individual or organization.
+			<td>National code or national identification number of individual.
 If a country does not issue national code, any other unique identifier can be used:</br> <i>* Passport number;</br>* Social security number of person; </br> * A number of taxpayer or registration certificate of the company, etc </br> * A number of taxpayer or registration certificate of the company</td>
 		</tr>
 		<tr>
 			<td><b> applicationDate </td>